hiccupDragonMaster/server-template/README.md

 ### Requirement
-Create an endpoint to process verification the transaction made with Metamask wallet and the text.
+Develop an endpoint that facilitates the signing process using Metamask, ensuring the verification of transactions made by the Metamask wallet and the accompanying subtext.
-The requested object is like followings:
+The object included in the client's request is as follows.

 ```bash
   {